-

 |

-Major unit training multi-engine pilots,
+unit training multi-engine pilots, mainly

-mainly returning from overseas in the Commonwealth
+returning from overseas in the Commonwealth Air

-number of Defiants on charge were actually used
+of Defiants on charge were actually used

 |